With about 72 percent of its 420 square miles forested, The Blacklick Creek Watershed abounds with outdoor recreational opportunities.

 Hiking, Biking, Jogging, and Cross-Country Skiing

 Boats with up to 20 horsepower are permitted on the 720 acre Yellow Creek State Park lake.
-A boat rental in the day use are offers motor boats, canoes, paddle boats, pontoon boats and small sailboats.
-The parks website is http://www.dcnr.state.pa.us/stateparks/findapark/yellowcreek.
+A boat rental in the day use area offers motor boats, canoes, paddle boats, pontoon boats and small sailboats.
+The park’s website may be found at http://www.dcnr.state.pa.us/stateparks/findapark/yellowcreek.
+Unpowered boats are also permitted on Duman Lake and Vetera Reservoir.

 Hunting and Trapping